ACMAD-Niamey/ogimet_africa_pipeline/README.md

-OGIMET Africa Meteorological Data Ingestion & Processing Pipeline
+OGIMET Africa Meteorological Data Ingestion & Processing Pipeline (Azure)

 This repository contains a pipeline for ingesting SYNOP and METAR meteorological observations from the OGIMET service for African stations (WMO Blocks 60–69).